fxu1024/fxu1024.github.io/docs/ds/addcdwservice.md

 ```

 - Activate the default Database Catalog
-    - In the CDW service, expand the Environments column by clicking the More menu on the left side of the page.
+    1. In the CDW service, expand the Environments column by clicking the More menu on the left side of the page.
-    - In the Environments column, locate the environment that you want to activate.
+    2. In the Environments column, locate the environment that you want to activate.
-    - When you locate the environment, click the activation icon to launch the Activation Settings dialog box.
+    3. When you locate the environment, click the activation icon to launch the Activation Settings dialog box.
-    - In the Activation Settings dialog box.
+    4. In the Activation Settings dialog box.
-        - Specify Delegation Username and Delegation Password to impersonate authorization requests from Hue to the Impala engine.
+        1. Specify Delegation Username and Delegation Password to impersonate authorization requests from Hue to the Impala engine.
-        - If you are using an external database on your base cluster and want to use a default Database Catalog, then you must specify custom database name for DAS and Hue in the Pre-created database names for default database catalog field.
+        2. If you are using an external database on your base cluster and want to use a default Database Catalog, then you must specify custom database name for DAS and Hue in the Pre-created database names for default database catalog field.
-        - enable low resource mode if required.
+        3. enable low resource mode if required.
-    - Click `ACTIVATE`.
+    5. Click `ACTIVATE`.

 ![](../../assets/images/ds/cdwfailover01.png)

 - build Hive VW
-    - In the Data Warehouse service, click Virtual Warehouses in the left navigation panel.
+    1. In the Data Warehouse service, click Virtual Warehouses in the left navigation panel.
-    - On the Virtual Warehouses page, click Add New.
+    2. On the Virtual Warehouses page, click Add New.
-    - In the New Virtual Warehouse dialog box, specify a Virtual Warehouse name, the Type `Hive`, which Database Catalog it queries, and the size.
+    3. In the New Virtual Warehouse dialog box, specify a Virtual Warehouse name, the Type `Hive`, which Database Catalog it queries, and the size.
-    - Configure auto-scaling settings.
+    4. Configure auto-scaling settings.
-    - Click Create to create the new Virtual Warehouse.
+    5. Click Create to create the new Virtual Warehouse.

 ![](../../assets/images/ds/cdwfailover03.png)

-- build Impala VW
+- Build Impala VW

 ![](../../assets/images/ds/cdwfailover04.png)